krisvanrens/nexus-lang/README.md

 - Component instantiation using `node`
 - Node edge connection using binary `->`
 - Assignment
-- Proper precendence handling
+- Proper precedence handling

 ## TODO

 - Improve declarative approach for extending a module with components.
 - Immutability?
 Just shallow mutability for now.
 Add `mut` keyword.
 - Objects?
+- Object literal notation? (or JSON literal notation)
 - Add `match` expression?
 Should be simple for a few fundamental types.
 - Handling setting of component values...how/what/mutability?
 - Lambda expressions?
-- Copy/move semantics?
+- Move semantics as a default?
 - Implicit return value (to remove `return`)?
-- Support for JSON literal object notation?
 - Error handling?
 Result types?
 - Support for integration into a visual IDE / generative tooling.
 - Range declarations using `start..=end` for use in `for` loops.